 That attempt to reinstate this representation by way of a local Bill in 2019 did not pass its first reading in Parliament.

-Since then, Environment Canterbury and Te Rūnanga o Ngāi Tahu have worked together on a new local Bill for consideration.
+Environment Canterbury and Te Rūnanga o Ngāi Tahu worked together on a new local Bill.

-In May 2021 Environment Canterbury made the decision to promote the local Bill after considering a paper setting out all the relevant considerations (PDF file,11.17MB).
+In May 2021 the Environment Canterbury Council made the decision to promote the new local Bill to Parliament.

 Progress through Parliament and public consultation

 The Bill went through a full Parliamentary process including three readings in the House and consideration by the Committee of the Whole.
 It was considered by the Māori Affairs Select Committee, which ran a full and open public consultation process.

 There were about 1700 written submissions and a number of submitters also spoke at hearings expressing their views.